fabokenneth/dc-fe-imie-nazwisko/README.md

 3. Choose the TestSuite you want to execute and choose the browser to use.

 ### Unit tests
+Some unit tests have been implemented too.
+They target reusable components in priority.
+The tests components are:
+- Gender.vue
+- LanguagePicker.vue

+The other components were not tested because I did not have enough times.
+The idea here is just to demonstrate my capabilities to write unit tests for VUE3 components.

 ### Run Unit Tests
 Just execute the following instruction from the project root directory: `npm run test:unit`